How to add missing ExtJS 6 locale properties in your application

 Now depending if you have a workspace or just an application you create in the overrides folder of your workspace or application the following folders:

-The "de" has to be the id for the language that you require.
+The "de" (German) is the language-ID for the language that you require.
 You can find the locales when browsing the ext/classic/locale/overrides/ folder.

 Ext.define("Ext.locale.de.form.field.Date", {